littensy/charm-example/README.md

 ## 🍀 Charm Example

 An example project demostrating how to use [Charm](https://github.com/littensy/charm) to build a Roblox game.
+This includes [syncing server state](src/shared/store/sync) and an implementation of [filtering player data](src/shared/store/sync/utils/filter-payload.ts).

 **The libraries in this project include:**